sebkaster/CarND-LaneLines-P1/README.md

 In order to use this project start jupyter by typing `jupyter notebook` in your Anaconda environment.
 The notebook _P1.ipynb_ shows the implementation of the whole pipeline for single road images and videos.
 Run the cells to see how this pipeline works. \\

 Moreover, you can use the pipeline to process your own images or videos in the notebook as shown below.
-Tune the configuration parameters to optimze the pipeline on your data samples.
+Tune the configuration parameters to optimize the pipeline on your data samples.

 ### Single Image